 PennDOT maintains nearly 40,000 miles of roads and 25,000 bridges statewide, which translates into nearly 96,000 snow-lane miles — enough to circle the globe nearly four times!
-To tackle this task, PennDOT uses 2,200 trucks, plows and salt spreaders, operated by 4,800 licensed department operators.
+To tackle this task, PennDOT uses more than 2,200 trucks, plows and salt spreaders, operated by more than 3,800 licensed department operators.
 The department also rents about 270 trucks and hires temporary operators to assist with snow removal operations.
-During the 2015-16 winter season, PennDOT used 858,000 tons of anti-skid and 1.1 million tons of salt to keep Pennsylvania drivers moving.
+During the 2016-17 winter season, PennDOT used 9.8 million gallons of salt brine and 900,000 tons of salt to keep Pennsylvania drivers moving.

 If winter does strike PennDOT will have crews treating roadways around the clock, but the department's aim is to keep roads passable rather than completely free of ice and snow.
 However, PennDOT will continue to treat roadways throughout the storm until precipitation stops and roads are clear.